forta-network/docs/docs/index.md

     ---

-    Use the Forta App to receive alerts from specific contracts or detection bots
+    Use the Forta App to receive alerts from specific contracts, wallets or detection bots

     [:octicons-arrow-right-24: Subscribe](https://app.forta.network){target=_blank}